the-data-center/geojson-data-link/README.md

 `yarn install geojson-data-link`

 ## About The Data Center
-The [https://www.datacenterresearch.org](Data Center of Southeast Louisiana) is a fully independent, data-focused non-profit with a mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.
+The (https://www.datacenterresearch.org)[Data Center of Southeast Louisiana] is a fully independent, data-focused non-profit with a mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.

 ## Usage